A Packed 7-Day Itinerary for Crete: All the Highlights in One Week!

 Time spent: 1–2 hours

-If you are looking for the best beaches in the east of Crete, don’t forget to visit Vai beach, which I consider one of the most beautiful beaches in Crete.
+If you are looking for the best beaches in the east of Crete, don’t forget to visit Vai Beach, which I consider one of the most beautiful beaches in Crete.
 And you know that there's competition!
+Vai beach is even one of the places I recommend to visit the most to all my friends especially those with children.

 But one thing for sure, you can't miss this place because it’s just too beautiful not to visit!
 Next to the beach there is Palm Beach Vai Restaurant with local food that I really enjoyed.
 It was fresh and a total bargain.